My Rules Are Not Your Rules

 - In the two-car races in Gran Turismo 4, there is a penalty (your engine gets shut off for a few seconds) for colliding with the other car, but this never happens to the AI.
 Even if they ram you, if anyone gets the penalty, it will be you.

 - In the entire series, ammo can become rare.
 Moreso for powerful guns.
 The AI doesn't care about this, it can fire everything with impunity.
-This can work in the player's favour as well though since it also applies for allies.
+This can work in the player's favour as well though, since it also applies for allies.
 The AI also has Improbable Aiming Skills.
-Hearing about Marines firing perfect shots with the sniper rifle while inside a moving Warthog isn't uncommon.
+Hearing about Marines firing perfect shots with the sniper rifle while inside a moving Warthog isn't uncommon, particularly in Halo: Combat Evolved, where Johnson can snipe the drivers of speeding vehicles.

 - In the Turn-Based Tactics game Hard West, enemies benefit from an automatic overwatchnote but the party members can't use such a feature.
 The goal is to force the player to flank the enemy instead of turning each tactical battle into a purely defensive firefight.